tzurolo/WebApp/README.md

 # WebApp
-Exercises from Hans tutorial for creating web apps
+Exercises from Hans' workshop for creating web apps